 Find local partners

-Partner companies who are used to operate in the local market can provide useful outsourcing from translation and localisation of product to efficient distribution.
+Partner companies who operate in the local market can provide useful outsourcing from translation and localisation of product to efficient distribution.

 Mind Tax Rules

 Digital tax rules are changing rapidly and companies need to know how these new legislative approaches affect their growth planning.
-Every year several countries are introducing new laws to tax digital transactions.
-For instance, New Zealand consumers now can now fall under penalty up to NZ$25k for using VPNs for trying to hide their country location to avoid GST.
+Every year several countries introduce new laws to tax digital transactions.
+For instance, New Zealand consumers now can fall under penalty up to NZ$25k for using VPNs for trying to hide their country location to avoid GST.

 Above are five important steps to be always in the loop: